OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 The Parallel Construct
 ----------------------
-The `parallel` construct identifies a region of code that will be parallelized across OpenACC gangs.
+The `parallel` construct identifies a region of code that will be parallelized across OpenACC *gangs*.
 By itself the a `parallel` region is of limited use, but when paired with the `loop` directive (discussed in more detail later) the compiler will generate a parallel version of the loop for the accelerator.
 These two directives can, and most often are, combined into a single `parallel